 The Committee would like to extend a warm welcome to everyone joining us for this year's Helensburgh & Lomond Highland Games.
-This is the first time we have been able to run the games in 3 years, due to the pandemic and we are grateful to have been able to return.
 We hope you have an amazing day with us and enjoy the many activities and attractions available - from traditional highland events to the children's bouncy castle; browse the many varied stalls around the field and indulge in the many tempting food and drinks choices.